1) Students enrolled for the bachelor’s programme CADS at Leiden University who have passed the propaedeutic phase.

 This course provides a general theoretical introduction to the theory of visual anthropology, as well as an introduction to basic principles of the use of photography and video in ethnographic research.
 Students are trained in how photography and video can be used in anthropological research through a series of ethnographic research assignments and the design of a multimodal website.

 NB: This course is an admission requirement for the specialisation Visual Ethnography within the master’s programme Cultural Anthropology and Development Sociology.

 Students will acquire:

-basic knowledge and understanding of ethnographic film history & visual anthropological theory
+basic knowledge and understanding of visual anthropological theory

-a general understanding of audiovisual methods and techniques that can be used in ethnography and an understanding of when to use which medium (word, audio, image, video) for research and reporting
+Introduction to basic principles of audiovisual methods for ethnographic research and an understanding of when to use which medium (word, audio, image, video) for research and reporting

-hands on experience with using various audiovisual methods and techniques such as: (a) participant observation and systematic observation of social interactions and technical processes etc supported by photography and mapping; (b) conducting photo and video elicitation interviews, (c) visual ethnography as a research method, (d) analysing and editing ethnographic film from an ethnographic perspective
+experience with using various audiovisual methods such as: (a) participant observation and systematic observation of social interactions supported by photography; (b) conducting photo and video elicitation interviews,

-basic skills in the use of consumer video equipment and digital editing software
+basic skills in the use of mobile video equipment

-experience of presenting visual ethnographic research on an academic multi-media website, including a short edited video
+experience of presenting visual ethnographic research on an academic multi-media website

 Dates can be found on our website